Here Is How To Fix A Google’s Ranking Drop

 Contacting Google in case your website sees Google’s ranking drop should be top of your priority list.

-Always remember that you need to contact Google is someone else is trying to hurt your rankings.
+Always remember that you need to contact Google if someone else is trying to hurt your rankings.

 Google is very proactive when it comes to such complaints.

-They will not only help you with steps but also take action against the other party.
+They will help you with steps and take action against the other party.